One of the questions we hear a lot from destination marketing organizations is: should I be advertising on Facebook or Instagram? Which one is better?

 Facebook Advertising Vs. Instagram Ads

 Clearly, more people know and use Facebook—especially among older generations.
-If your target audience is older than 50, Instagram isn’t going to cut it.
+If your target audience is older than 50, only Instagram isn’t going to cut it.
 Facebook also gives you more content options.
 You can post text, images, video, links—just about anything goes.
-There are also several different types of ad formats you can play around with such as carousel ads, videos or even the interactive Facebook Canvas.
+There are also several different types of ad formats you can play around with such as carousel ads, videos, Messenger ads or even Facebook Stories or Slideshows.

 Instagram is also more “real-time” oriented than Facebook.
-You can’t schedule posts in advance, and users expect them to appear fresh, candid, and relevant—not like a traditional ad.
+Even if posts are scheduled in advance, users expect them to appear fresh, candid, and relevant—not like a traditional ad.
 Ads on this platform should use eye-catching images to reach people in the awareness stage.

 Both Facebook and Instagram offer a bucket load of targeting options, which makes it easy to reach specific buyer personas.
 Here are just a few of the ways you can target the right audience: